Skip to main content

 console.log("Model name:", modelName); // Output: Users

-Provides custom SQL query and other API operations, accessible through the client.api namespace.
+Provides API operations such as custom SQL queries, accessible through the client.api namespace.

 Methods